-- Stress Incontinence is the leakage of urine usually caused by an increase in pressure in the abdomen (tummy) such as when coughing or sneezing - figure 1. - This weakness is usually caused by childbirth in the first instance when the pelvic floor muscles and ligaments (attachments) are damaged.
-Further weakening occurs as one goes through the menopause because the quality of the supporting tissues deteriorates. - The pressure in the abdomen rises when one coughs, sneezes or even bends, turns or jumps and results in urine leakage.
-This can cause a lot of distress and can limit ones quality of life. - It must be understood that these operations will not cure all urinary symptoms.
-They will only cure urinary symptoms caused by a weakness in the urethra (urine pipe) and bladder neck.
-Many urinary symptoms we see in clinic have other causes.
+- Stress incontinence is the leakage of urine usually caused by an increase in pressure in the abdomen (tummy) when there is a weakness in the bladder neck. - This weakness is usually caused by childbirth in the first instance when the pelvic floor muscles are damaged.
+Further weakening occurs during the menopause because the quality of the supporting tissues deteriorates. - The pressure in the abdomen rises when one coughs, sneezes or even bends, turns or jumps and results in urine leakage.
+This can cause a lot of distress and limit ones quality of life. - It must be understood that these operations will not cure all urinary symptoms.
+They will only cure urinary symptoms caused by a weakness in the bladder neck.
+Many urinary symptoms seen in clinic are not caused by a weakness in the bladder neck.

-Figure 1: Your anatomy - woman in upright position showing pressure above the bladder and a weak bladder neck.
+Figure 1.
+Anatomy of a woman in the upright position showing pressure above the bladder with a weak bladder neck

-When women cough, sneeze, bend, jump or even laugh the pressure in the abdomen is increased and this may result in leakage of urine
+When women cough, sneeze, bend, jump or even laugh the pressure in the abdomen is increased and this may result in leakage of urine.